renatofrota/rexply/README.md

 1. set `$pastedefault='eval cat $1'` and `$pasteterminal='eval cat $1'` (or just pass `-P 'eval cat $1'` parameter) - **note the single quotes** - and pipe reXply to whichever program you want to use to handle the data in sequence.
 Just as an example, at least theoretically, piping the output to `pbcopy` (e.g.: `rexply -P 'eval cat $1' | pbcopy`) the data will be copied to clipboard (as reXply does by default) and you can paste it manually.
 I could not test (pbcopy not available in my Linux distro and `xclip`/`xsel` handles input buffer a bit differently).
 Feel free to try this and other ways to parse the output :)
 2. there's another option: disable automatic pasting with `$pasteit='0'` (what is default for OSX) and also set it to keep the _tmpfile_ after processed (`$deltemp='0'` or `-d 0`), then use the processed data saved at _tmpfile_ (by default, `$HOME/rexply/rexply-data/.tmp/tmp`) by your own way.

+## Contributing

+When contributing (pull requests), please do not push your local rexply.cfg changes (`git update-index --skip-worktree rexply.cfg`).

 ## Donate